?

 2003 NLC in Atlanta

 Members meet annually at an International Leadership Conference held in late June in cities across the United States.
-The major cities selected to host the conference change every few years.
-More than 7,500 students participate in general sessions, competitive events and leadership experiences, while networking with health sciences students representing nearly all 50 states and countries, including Canada, China and Mexico.
+Selected major cities for hosting the conference rotate every few years.
+Over 7,500 students participate in general sessions, competitive events, and leadership experiences, all while networking with health sciences students representing nearly all 50 states and countries including Canada, China, and Mexico.

 ---|---|---|---|